cid-doc/cid-doc.github.io/README.md

 You can do things like:
 - Run logon scripts
-- Automatically mount network shares (files and printers)
+- Automatic mounting of network drives (shared folders)
+- Automatic configuration of the printers
-- Offline logon (credential cache)
+- Offline logon
-- Easily grant privileges to AD users (eg: access to the `sudo` command)
+- Automatic granting of privileges to users (eg access to the `sudo` command)
-- Manage <a href="https://wiki.samba.org/index.php/Main_Page">Samba</a> shares (files and printers) through a graphical interface
+- GUI and CLI tools for managing the <a href="https://wiki.samba.org/index.php/Main_Page">Samba</a> server (File and/or Print Server role)
 - Apply disk quota per shared directory (such as Windows Server)

 CID consists of four main tools subdivided into two GUI tools ([cid-gtk](#cid-gtk) and [cid-change-pass-gtk](#ccp_ccp-gtk)) and two CLI utilities ([cid](#cid) and [cid-change-pass](#ccp_ccp-gtk)).
 Both pairs contain equivalent features and they all accept the following general options as a argument in the command line: